What is flu?

 - Other viruses can affect your respiratory system (nose, throat and lungs).

-- The ‘common cold’ is different to the flu.
+- The flu is different to the ‘common cold’, COVID-19 and other winter illnesses.

-- The flu can cause more serious illness, like pneumonia.
+- Winter illnesses, including flu and COVID-19, can cause serious illness, like pneumonia.

 - Pneumonia can be life-threatening for older people or if you have certain medical conditions.